Publix Settles Job Discrimination Lawsuit

 Publix said she was fired for having an affair with a business associate.

-According to court documents, Publix had policies to flag job applications to code job applications to denote race, gender and disabilities.
+According to court documents, Publix had policies to code job applications to denote race, gender and disabilities.

 According to an affidavit by Hope Kline, Publix’s former employment office manager, and Joni McDermott, an interview specialist who worked for Kline, Publix would mark forms from black applicants with a ``K.″